what you will need to bring on the journey

 The following list is essential for your daypack, and you undoubtedly will want to include other personal items:

-cap or hat with chinstrap - it’s windy!
+cap or hat with chinstrap – some areas can be windy!

 note taking supplies